KennthShang/PhaBOX/README.md

   🎉 Provide a more comprehensive taxonomy classification (latest ICTV 2024) and complete taxonomy lineage

-  🎉 Provide a genus-level clustering for potential new genus (genus-level vOTU)!
+  🎉 Provide a genus-level clustering for potential new genera (genus-level vOTU)!

   🎉 Provide a protein annotation function!

   🎉 Provide a contamination and prophage detection module!

+  🎉 Allowing to predict host using bacterial MAGs

+  🎉 Provide a vOTU grouping module

+  🎉 Provide a marker-searching module for the phylogenetic tree

   🎉 More user-friendly commands!

-The web server is still upgrading; please be patient

-The following functions will be coming soon!
-1. Provide a marker-searching module for the phylogenetic tree
-2. Allowing the use of the host prediction function in a more flexible way (only use CRISPRs for prediction; MAGs' CRISPR detection, etc.).
-Currently, if you want to predict the phage-bacteria interaction via CRISPR using **your own bacterial assemblies**, please try: [https://github.com/KennthShang/CHERRY_crispr_MAG](https://github.com/KennthShang/CHERRY_crispr_MAG)

 If you have further suggestions, feel free to let me know!
 You can post an issue or directly email me (jiayushang@cuhk.edu.hk).
 We welcome any suggestions.